Friday, July 5, 2013

 Posted by D. Daniel Sokol

-Adriaan Hendrik van der Weijde (VU University Amsterdam), Erik T. Verhoef (VU University Amsterdam) and Vincent van den Berg (VU University Amsterdam) explain Competition in Multi-Modal Transport Networks: A Dynamic Approach.
+Adriaan Hendrik van der Weijde (VU University Amsterdam), Erik T. Verhoef (VU University Amsterdam), and Vincent van den Berg (VU University Amsterdam) describe Competition in Multi-Modal Transport Networks: A Dynamic Approach.

 ABSTRACT: We analyse the behaviour of market participants in a multi-modal commuter network where roads are not priced, but public transport has a usage fee, which is set while taking the effects on the roads into account.
 In particular, we analyse the difference between markets with a monopolistic public transport operator, which operates all public transport links, and markets in which separate operators own each public transport link.
 To do so, we consider a simple transport network consisting of two serial segments and two parallel congestible modes of transport.
 We obtain a reduced form of the public transport operator's optimal fare setting problem and show that, even if the total travel demand is inelastic, serial Bertrand-Nash competition on the public transport links leads to different fares than a serial monopoly; a result not observed in a static model.
 This results from the fact that trip timing decisions, and therefor! e the generalized prices of all commuters, are influenced by all fares in the network.
 We then use numerical simulations to show that, contrary to the results obtained in classic studies on vertical competition, monopolistic fares are not always higher than duopolistic fares; the opposite can also occur.
 We also explore how different parameters influence the price differential, and how this affects welfare.